 Requirements for ArcGIS software and connected services

-To use ArcGIS Server data or services in your app, use ArcGIS 10.2 for Server or later.
-To use ArcGIS Server data when your app is offline, use ArcGIS 10.2.2 for Server or later.
+To use ArcGIS Server data or services in your app, use ArcGIS Server version 10.3 or later.
+To use ArcGIS Server data when your app is offline, use ArcGIS Server version 10.3 or later.

-ArcGIS Desktop version 10.3 or later is required if you're using the Create Runtime Content capability (you can create ArcGIS Runtime content in ArcMap's interface or with the Create Runtime Content geoprocessing tool).
+ArcGIS Desktop version 10.3 or later is required if you're using the Create Runtime Content capability.
+You can create ArcGIS Runtime SDK content in the ArcMap user interface or with the Create Runtime Content geoprocessing tool.

-Web maps built with the 2.0 or higher version of the web map specification are required (from Portal for ArcGIS 10.3 and above).
-Note: When you save a web map in an ArcGIS Runtime app, you are saving a web map that adheres to version 2.9 of the web map specification.
-These should only be saved back to a portal that supports the 2.0 web map specification (Portal for ArcGIS version 10.3 and above).
+ArcGIS Runtime SDK works with ArcGIS Enterprise version 10.3 or later portals.
+When your app uses web maps, it must use web maps built with the 2.0 or later) version of the web map specification, which come from Enterprise version 10.3 or later portals.
+When you save a web map from an app, you are saving a web map that adheres to version 2.9 of the web map specification.
+These should only be saved back to portals that support the 2.0 web map specification.